Kreusada/kreusada/README.md

 I'd say my expertise in python is working with types, classes, and numerical data.
 Something that I wanted to work on was working more with asyncio to create and manage tasks, and to understand how they work.
 I'm interested in working with bitwise operators, and bytearrays, memoryviews.
 I also LOVE esoteric python :P

 As for other languages, I'm fairly confident in batch, and I am currently learning Scala/Kojo!
+I have a [patreon](https://patreon.com/kreusada) where you can sponsor my work, I'd be very grateful for any donations!

 Aside from development, my interests are football (⚽), running, and socializing.
 I play as a right-winger, and I have broke various records in my area for 100/200m sprints. 😏